-Karolina is co-founder and Director of Research at Charity Entrepreneurship.
+Karolina is co-founder and Director of Programs at Charity Entrepreneurship.

 "Visions" - another song he released in 2021 gives me very strong EA vibes.
 Lyrics include:

 VisionsImagining the worlds that could beShaping a mosaic of fatesFor all sentient beings[...]VisionsAvoidable suffering and painWe are patiently inching our wayToward unreachable utopiasVisionsEnslaved by the forces of natureElevated by mindless replicatorsChallenged to steer our collective destinyVisionsLook at the magic of realityWhile accepting with all honestyThat we can't know for sure what's nextNo, we can't know for sure what's nextBut that we're in this togetherWe are here together

 VisionsImagining the worlds that could beShaping a mosaic of fatesFor all sentient beings[...]

 VisionsAvoidable suffering and painWe are patiently inching our wayToward unreachable utopias

 VisionsEnslaved by the forces of natureElevated by mindless replicatorsChallenged to steer our collective destiny